TianQ20/LeetCodePracticeAndSummary/Learning_Progress/2020-07-26/剑指 Offer 38. 字符串的排列.md

 ```

 another backtracking solution, use hash set to avoid duplicates.
-swap the character in two indexs, continue until reach to the end, then recover the swap.
+swap the character of two indexs, continue until reach to the end, then recover the swap.

 ```java
 class Solution {